heetbeet/purge-and-merge/README.md

 - `gizmodo-10-hardest-puzzles` is [sourced from gizmodo.com](https://gizmodo.com/can-you-solve-the-10-hardest-logic-puzzles-ever-created-1064112665).
 It contains ten puzzles, one of each of the above-mentioned types .

 # How to run purge-and-merge
 The the purge-and-merge algorithm uses Stellenbosch University's emdw library, which is currently closed source.
-We are working on bringing the code into the open domain, but for now we cannot share it yet.
-All algorithms used in this paper is therefore shared in binary form and is made available as `bin.tar.gz` in [releases](https://github.com/heetbeet/purge-and-merge/releases/latest)
+We are working on bringing the code into the open domain, but for now it is still tied to a licensing  agreement.
+All algorithms used in this paper is therefore shared in binary form and is made available as `bin.tar.gz` in [releases](https://github.com/heetbeet/purge-and-merge/releases/latest), tested on Ubuntu 20.04.3 LTS.

 In order to run the binaries, first install the following dependencies: